jbcodeforce/java-studies/docs/java-vscode.md

 * Control the file exposed (like removing eclipse related file) -> code -> Preferences -> Settings -> your-existing-projectname -> Commonly used, file exclude and then enter a pattern like (`**/.classpath`)
 * Java Dependencies view helps to get the code of the used dependencies
 * Run maven goals from the maven projects view in the Explorer
+* Avoid file closed when not edited: double clicks on the file header so it changes from italic to regular.

 ## Debugging